minogb/CSE-539/Encryption Functions.md

-also know as a one way trapdoor function as once executed it cannot go back, but there is a secrete trapdoor to go back.
-This function is lossless as the output is not smaller then the input.
-Jumble encryption, substitute cyphers, ect... how they were jumbled or subsisted is the secrete trap door.
-Simplistic functions like these often have correlation between the output and input.
-The use of keys allow a two way encryption decryption, another thing that is not present in hash functions.
-Symmetric encryption use the same key for encryption and decryption. asymmetric use a public (decryption) and private (encryption) key.
-For every private key there is exactly one public key.
-Symmetric encryption are often ad hawk and can use any technique almost at random and don't require much number theory to design and can use things like lookup tables and often use different algorithms to encrypt and decrypt.
-Hard to described, easy to execute.
-Asymmetric encryption are very number theory derived and are often more simple but are more computational difficult.
-Easy to describe, hard toe execute.
-Two kinds of symmetric encryption.
-Block and stream.
-Stream encrypts on bit at a time.
-Input-> (random number (key is seed)) and xored -> output.
-RC4 uses this.
+Encryption functions are two way functions where you can only get out of the trap with secrete knowledge.
+This has led it to be also known as the one way trapdoor, where knowledge of the secret trapdoor is required to 'escape'.
+This function is also require dot be lossless as such the output is always greater than or equal to the output in length.
+There can be many ways to create the encryption such as jumbling or substitution.
+There two main ways to achieve the secret: [[#Symmetric Encryption|symmetric]] or [[#Asymmetric Encryption|asymmetric]] with a wide verify of encryption [[#Techniques]].
+The strength of the cypher is measured with its key strength.
+Normally this is 2^n, however due to birthday attacks this is actually 2^(n/2).
+# Symmetric Encryption
+This method uses the same key to encrypt and decrypt values and is the most common historically.
+It is also easier to implement adhawk [[#Techniques]].
+While simpler this also makes them faster and are often used when transmitting larger amounts of data.
+Symmetric can be completed with stream or block cyphers and are often initialized with [[Number Theory#CSPRNG|random value]].
+# Asymmetric Encryption
+This form of encryption is newer and relies on a lot of [[Number Theory]], primarily including large numbers, and prime numbers.
+# Cyphers
+## Polyalphabetic
+Values are encrypted on at a time such as with ceaser or visionare and are considired stream cyphers.
+## Monoalphabetic
-Polyalphabetic cypher -  stream encryption Monoalphabetic cypher - block encryption, can have repeated blocks, but because it uses blocks not single characters it is almost impossible.
+block encryption, can have repeated blocks, but because it uses blocks not single characters it is almost impossible.
-# Terms
+# Techniques
+## Table
+## Number Theory
+## Substitution
+## XOR
 ## EBC
 Electronic Code Book -> mono
 ## CBC
 Cipher Block Changing.
-Input ->< key -> output. can be changed to input->key -> xor (init vector, static) -> ouput.
-The current round output is the init vector of the next.
+Take the plain text and then xor it with an initialization vector.
+Then use a block cypher with a key to create cypher text.
+Every consecutive block uses the last block cipher text as the initialization vector.
+## S-BOX
+This is an example recipe for generating an sbox
+* No output bit of an sbox should be too clos to a linear function of the input
+* If l and r bits are fixed and 4 middle bits are varied, each possible 4 bit result is obtained once
+* 2 inputs vary in 1 bit, output varies in 2 bits
+* 2 inputs vary in 2 middle bits, the output varies in at least 2 bits
+* 2 inputs are different on 1st 2bits and the same on hte last two bits, the ouput is different.
+* ect....
+## P-BOX
+## Expansion
+Feistel Function - Expansion of the 32 bit data to a 48 bit by shifting. xored with the key. compressed with an sbox and ran through a pbox.
-## Key Strength
+## Contraction

-How much work do you have to do to brute force the key.
-2^n. it is hard to prove that this is the actual strength. multiple keys that create the same output reduce the key strength.
-DES is believed to be 2^56 strong despite being week to brute force.
-There are some known keys that are bad but this does not change the overall strength
+# Terms

 ## Avalanche effect
 1 bit change in input causes a large change in the output.
 1 bit change in key causes a large change in the output.
-## Cryptanalyses
-Find weaknesses in a cipher. at its most basic it is cipher text only, given cipher text only find the key or plain text.
-Known plain text attack.
-Using the plain and cipher can you find the key?
-Linear cryptanalysis and diff cryptanalysis the attacker chooses the plain text. differential, keep changing the input to see if you can reverse engineer the key.
-## Steganography
-not cryptography this is hiding data.
-Great way to provide plausibility of saying there is no hidden message when combined with cryptography.
-Input -> secrete algorithm -> output.
 ## Block Encryption
 Going from plain text to cipher using a key.
 Assuming Block Encryption.
 Block Encryption says plaintext size is fixed (block). n bits -> encryptor -> n bits output and key has n bits.
 The n bit input is sacred the other things can change.
 Larger plain text then the input block are just feed in as blocks after the other.
 Jumble -> permute.
-Use aa in put and move it to another part in the block using a table to lookup with a key to find the output location.
+Use an input and move it to another part in the block using a table to lookup with a key to find the output location.
 The position of the bit is change d in the input before encryption
 Substitute if A then put B.
 These types of methods are used in symmetric cypher and are adhock.
 Shannon says encryption is built on two principles confusion and diffusion. confusion is related to permutation and diffusion is related to substitution but these mappings can be differed either way.